vimal-isi-edu/trigs/README.md

 # TRIGS: Trojan Identification from Gradient-based Signatures
-This repository includes the official implementation for the paper "TRIGS: Trojan Identification from Gradient-based Signatures", accepted for ICPR 2024.
-It is based on PyTorch.
+This repository includes the official implementation for the following paper.
+The implementation is based on PyTorch.

+Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "TRIGS: Trojan Identification from Gradient-based Signatures", accepted for ICPR 2024.

 ## Step 1: Prepare the datasets